- Finding yourself in personality clashes with your partner, including not seeing eye to eye about money, sex, in-laws, or child-rearing?

 - Dating & Pre-marital Concerns

-As LGBTQIA-affirming therapists, HeartLink has a special passion for helping both gay and straight couples create and enjoy love and affection in their relationships.
-We welcome the chance to be your guide in strengthening the foundation of one of the most important relationships in your life.
+As LGBTQIA+-affirming therapists, HeartLink has a special passion for helping gay, straight, and self-defined couples create and enjoy love and affection in their relationships.
+We welcome the chance to be your guide in strengthening the foundation of the most important relationships in your life.

 Having your wounds kissed by someone who doesn’t see them as disasters in your soul but cracks to put their love into is the most calming thing in the world. ~Emery Allen